How to make old-fashioned British macaroon jam tarts with a moist almond filling. Easy recipe with shortcrust pastry.

 So I first took the basic short pastry recipe from the Be-Ro flour book.
 It's the most basic and simple form of pastry and is insanely easy to work with, using water and no egg.
 However, its taste is so bland and doesn't do these jam tarts justice, in my humble opinion.

 Instead, use this pâte sucrée or shortcrust pastry we use in France.
 It's worth taking the time for the real old-fashioned taste of jam tarts!
-It's also great to make mince pies with this quick no-suet mincemeat recipe.
-If you don't have time, you could cheat and buy ready-made shortcrust.
+It's also the perfect pastry to make mince pies with this quick no-suet mincemeat recipe.
+If you don't have time, cheat with ready-made shortcrust.
 You could use ready-made puff pastry but shortcrust is best for these jam tarts.

 How to Make Old-Fashioned British Macaroon Jam Tarts

-Use my easy step-by-step recipe for pâte sucrée (shortcrust pastry) in the printable card below.
+First make my easy step-by-step recipe for pâte sucrée (shortcrust pastry).

 Either by hand or stand mixer, mix the butter and sugar together, add the egg and flour, salt and vanilla powder until it forms a ball.

-Cut out 9-10 7cm circles (2.5-3 inches) or circles slightly bigger than the size of the tartlet cavities.
+Cut out 9-10 7cm circles (2 ½ - 3 inches), or circles slightly bigger than the size of the tartlet cavities.

 Why Do We Prick Them with a Fork Before Putting in the Jam?